radmanhs/musicmind/README.md

 # musicmind
-a music recommender and musicplayer using python and python gui
+a music recommender desktop app and musicplayer using python and python gui give the right path and run mylogin.py